mariadb-corporation/MaxScale/Documentation/Tutorials/Replication-Proxy-Binlog-Router-Tutorial.md

 [Replication Listener]
 type=listener
 service=Replication
-protocol=MySQLClient
+protocol=MariaDBClient
 port=3306
 ```

 The protocol used by slaves for connection to MariaDB MaxScale is the same
-*MySQLClient* protocol that is used for client applications to connect to
+*MariaDBClient* protocol that is used for client applications to connect to
 databases, therefore the same MariaDB MaxScale protocol module can be used.

 It's also possible to enable client side SSL by adding the required SSL options